Environment Stack File Formats

 All output metadata files generated by the build process are emitted as JSON.

-Defining virtual environment stacks¶
+Defining virtual environment stacks

 Virtual environment stacks are defined using the following top-level fields, which are all TOML arrays of tables:

-[[runtimes]]
+• [[runtimes]]

-[[frameworks]]
+• [[frameworks]]

-[[applications]]
+• [[applications]]

-Common layer specification fields¶
+Common layer specification fields

 All layer specifications must contain the following two fields:

-(array of strings): the top-level Python distribution packages to be installed as part of this layer.
+• requirements (array of strings): the top-level Python distribution packages to be installed as part of this layer.
 Dependencies are declared using the standard Python dependency specifier format.
 These declared dependencies will be transitively locked when locking the layer.
 The list of requirements must be present, but is permitted to be empty.

 All layer specifications may also contain the following optional fields:

-: macOS on Apple silicon"macosx_x86_64"
+• "macosx_arm64": macOS on Apple (ARM64/Aarch64) silicon

-: macOS on Intel silicon (not currently tested in CI)
+• "macosx_x86_64": macOS on Intel silicon (not currently tested in CI)

-, the layer is implicitly versioned.
+• versioned (boolean): by default, and when this setting is false, the layer is considered unversioned (even if an @ symbol appears in the layer name).
+The layer metadata will always report the lock version for these layers as 1 and the lock version is never implicitly included when deriving other names from the layer name.
+When this setting is true, the layer is implicitly versioned.
 For implicitly versioned layers, a lock version number is stored as part of the environment lock metadata, and automatically incremented when the environment lock file changes as the result of a layer locking request.
 The layer metadata will report the saved lock version for implicitly versioned layers and this value is automatically included when deriving some other names from the layer name.

 This means the following layer versioning styles are supported:

-.
+• unversioned: layer name uses a format like my-app with versioned omitted or set to false.
 Dependencies from other layers (if any) refer to the unversioned layer name.
 Only the latest version of an unversioned layer can be built and published, and only one version can be installed on any given target system.
 Artifact tagging allows multiple versions of unversioned layers to still be distributed in parallel.
-The advantage of unversioned layers is that they allow for low impact security updates, where upper layers only need to be rebuilt if they actually depended on an updated component.implicitly versioned: layer name uses a format like
+The advantage of unversioned layers is that they allow for low impact security updates, where upper layers only need to be rebuilt if they actually depended on an updated component.

-rather than using the layer name on its own.
+• implicitly versioned: layer name uses a format like scipy with versioned set to true.
+Dependencies from other layers refer to the unversioned layer name, and are automatically updated to depend on the new version of the lower layer when the locked requirements change.
+Some component names derived from the layer name will be implicitly rewritten to use "{layer_name}@{lock_version}" rather than using the layer name on its own.
 Only the latest version of an implicitly versioned layer can be built and published, but different versions can be installed in parallel on target systems.
-Implicitly versioned layers lose support for low impact security updates (all upper layers must be rebuilt for any change to the implicitly versioned lower layer), but gain support for parallel installation of multiple versions on target systems.externally versioned: layer name uses a format like
+Implicitly versioned layers lose support for low impact security updates (all upper layers must be rebuilt for any change to the implicitly versioned lower layer), but gain support for parallel installation of multiple versions on target systems.

 Refer to Layer names and versioning for additional details on how layer names are used when building virtual environment stacks.

-Runtime layer specification fields¶
+Runtime layer specification fields

 Runtime layer specifications must contain the following additional field: